NamTruongTran/Appras_Bearcar_24/README.md

 git clone git@github.com:NamTruongTran/Appras_Bearcar_24.git
 ```

-Add these lineS to your bashrc:
+Add these lines to your bashrc:

   - This is a alias for launching the container
 ```